Switching Car Insurance Companies: Best Time, Process & What to Avoid

 Does my new insurance company know about my old claims?

 Yes.
 Insurance companies use industry databases — primarily CLUE (Comprehensive Loss Underwriting Exchange) — to access your full claims history, typically going back 5–7 years.
 Attempting to hide a pending or recent claim from a new insurer is considered misrepresentation and can result in your policy being voided.
-Always disclose your full history upfront.
+Always disclose your full history upfront when requesting quotes.

 What is the best time of year to switch car insurance?